Nassau County Spousal Support Lawyers

 Spousal Support Services Across Long Island and New York

-Like child support, spousal support is generally computed based upon a statutory guideline.
-Effective March 1, 2022, the income cap of the maintenance payor under the Maintenance Guidelines Act increased to $228,000.00.
-Forms and calculators for both contested and uncontested divorces revised reflecting these changes are posted here.
+Similar to child support, spousal support in Nassau County is typically calculated using statutory guidelines.
+As of March 1, 2022, the cap for maintenance payors under the Maintenance Guidelines Act increased to $228,000.00.
+Updated forms and calculators for both contested and uncontested divorces, reflecting these changes, are available here.

 To speak with a Nassau County spousal support lawyer, contact us online or give us a call at (516) 447-8977 today.